Ittihad Party

 The Ittihad was also tutelaged by Hassan al-Banna's Muslim Brotherhood.
-After this alliance, the Ittihad became mostly active against Copts, and refused the French Revolution, reputed as anarchy, supported a strong authoritarian state.
+After this alliance, the Ittihad became mostly active against Copts, refused the French Revolution, reputed as anarchy, and supported a strong authoritarian state.

-Despite his low electoral results, he party took over the governments of Egypt in 1930s thanks the support of independent politicians present in the House of Representatives.
+Despite its low electoral results, the party took over the government of Egypt in 1930s thanks to the support of independent politicians present in the House of Representatives.

-The party hasn't been a long life and in 1936 was dissolved.
-Its member adhered mainly to Wafd Party and Muslim Brotherhood.
+The party didn't have a long life and in 1936 was dissolved.
+Its members adhered mainly to Wafd Party and Muslim Brotherhood.